buidl-labs/polkadot-validator-stories/README.md

      iii.
 Label the file as "validator_name.md".

       iv.
-Fill out the template with the details of your project.
+Fill out the template with the details of your story.

       v.
-Once you have completed the application, click on "create new pull request".
+Once you have completed the article, click on "create new pull request".

       vi.
 Submit the pull request for review.